temporalio/documentation/docs-src/references/server-options.md

 sidebar_label: Start options
 ---

-You can run the Temporal server as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a new Temporal Server.
+You can run the Temporal server as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a Temporal Server.

-Note, there are many ways to [run a Temporal Cluster](/kb/install-temporal-cluster-for-development) and this is approach is recommended for a limited number of situations.
+You can [run a Temporal Cluster](/kb/install-temporal-cluster-for-development) in various ways.
+We recommend this approach for a limited number of situations.

 ```go
 s := temporal.NewServer()